ozzy045/Windows-IIS/README.md

   * In the "Physical Path" navigate to "\interpub\wwwroot\" and make a new folder, then select this folder and click OK
   * use port 5100 and click OK
 * Copy your website to your windows server
-  * Right click your new site and click "Explore"
+  * Right click on your new site and click "Explore"
   * You see an empty folder, this is where you locate the app files we published before
   * Best-Practice: stop the application pool before making any changes in this folder.
   * if you having trouble copying your files, try this: